Mitral Valve Disease (MVD)

 Mitral Valve Disease (MVD) is the most common form of acquired heart disease in dogs.
 It generally occurs in small to medium size dogs rather than big dogs.
 There seems to be a genetic predisposition to the development of disease as some breeds are more susceptible than others.
 These include: Cavalier King Charles Spaniel, Poodle, Schnauzer, Chihuahua, Fox Terrier and Boston Terrier.

 Male dogs are more commonly affected than females and it is mostly older dogs who tend to show signs of this disease but young dogs can be affected too.
 MVD is a disease affecting the surface of the heart valves.
 Other names you may hear used to describe MVD are endocardiosis or Valvular Insufficiency.

 In MVD, the heart valve(s) gradually become thickened, lumpy, distorted and leaky, so that when the ventricle pumps, some of the blood flows backwards into the atrium.This backward flow creates a noise that your veterinary surgeon can hear with a stethoscope.
 This noise is called a murmur.
 Vets often grade a murmur depending on how loud they are compared to the normal sounds when the heart beats.
-To hear examples of a normal beat and a heart murmur, press play below:

 Because the heart valves are now leaky, circulation becomes impaired.

 Eventually, MVD progresses and the disease overrides the adjustments that have been made.
 With time, your dog can become unwell and show signs of heart failure.
 MVD may affect your dog’s body in a number of different ways.

 How do I recognise MVD in my dog?